 - Search nearby: Attention is highly dependent on the proximity of neuronal stimuli.
 Spectators in the front row are more attentive than spectators in the last bench.
 So important is the physical proximity to the task or the conversation partner.

 - Take a deep breath: Regular meditation can contribute to a better focus and concentration.
 To work more efficiently and gain inner peace, but already regular, deep breathing.

 - To keep moving: Too long sitting will affect the concentration.
 Regular exercise, on the other hand, helps to promote learning, memory, and conceptual thinking.

-- Avoid multitasking: "Real" multitasking is a myth.
+- Avoid multitasking: “Real” multitasking is a myth.
 In fact, attention fluctuates very quickly between different activities, which leads to errors.
-Therefore, it is better to prioritize tasks and do one after the other.
+Therefore, it is better to prioritize tasks and do them one by one.

 - Sufficient sleep: Lack of sleep leads to mood fluctuations, but also to poor learning ability.
 To go to bed at the right time is worthwhile, because sufficient sleep provides for higher concentration and attention.

 Text as PDF, book or eCourse on the topic or personal advice